csaea/quick-references/big_O_reference.md

-# Big O Time Examples and Notation
+# Big O Examples and Notation

-Big O (or Big Order of Growth) is a shorthand for describing the worst case scenario (aka upper bound) of an algorithm's time and space, relative to its input size.
+Big O (aka Big Order) is a shorthand way of describing the worst case scenario (or upper bound) of an algorithm's time and space complexity, relative to its input size.
 With Big O, you don't have to be precise, as its purpose is to only describe how bad it can get.

+For each example below, the input will be a list of 100 numbers, 1 to 100, called `items`.

 ## Constant Time - O(1)